chimeraOMORPG/Chimera/Gateway-server/README.md

 # Gateway-server
-This is the gateway-server part of Chimèra project, which everyone connects to to login or to create a new character,<br>
+This is the gateway-server part of Chimèra project, which everyone connects to to login or to create a new character (Please see our <a href="https://github.com/Nikoh77/Chimera-client/wiki">wiki</a> for more info).<br>

 <h3>Please don't open an issue for help or understanding requests, that's what our discord server is for:</h3>
 <a href="https://discord.gg/ahgZbjzsjC">